 But it’s worth exploring if another career path may be more fulfilling to you than medical coding.
 Pursuing a degree that can put you in a trajectory to a similar but more advanced and lucrative role may better meet your needs.
 Not only are the following jobs similar to medical coding, but they will also address your desire to combine helping others and technology.
 Other degree programs may offer you the same opportunity to pursue education online and even work remotely, which is a huge benefit for a medical coding career.
 Increasing your abilities could give you the same type of benefits in a more lucrative position.

 Why should you choose a WGU accounting or business management degree over a finance degree somewhere else?
 There are several reasons a WGU degree is a great fit for students.

 - Low, flat-rate tuition means that you're charged the same amount per six-month term, regardless of how many classes you take.

 - Competency-based education means you can use your knowledge to your advantage, accelerating your program and graduating faster.
 Graduating faster also saves you money.

-- We offer scholarships and financial aid to help with our already-affordable tuition, making college education accessible for even more students.
+- We offer scholarships and financial aid to help with our already affordable tuition, making college education accessible for even more students.

 97% of employers said that WGU graduates were prepared for their jobs.

-95% of employers said they would hire another WGU graduate.
+95% of employers said that they would hire another WGU grad.

 98% of employers said WGU graduates met or exceeded expectations.